mhdawson/benchmarking/meetings/2017-05-18/minutes.md

   * No longer really applicable, ignition is already coming in.

 ### Creating new jobs
-* some discussion on how to create new benchmark jobs
+* Some discussion on how to create new benchmark jobs
-* Michael.s been doing some work to enable the broader team to be able to manage jenkins jobs.
+* Michael's been doing some work to enable the broader team to be able to manage jenkins jobs.
 Michael will setup meeting to kick this off.

 ### Node summit CFP